 To create an encrypted volume, check the Encryption box shown in Figure 8.1.
 A pop-up message shows a reminder that it is extremely important to make a backup of the key.
 Without the key, the data on the disks is inaccessible.
-Refer to Managing Encrypted Volumes (page 130) for instructions.
+See Managing Encrypted Volumes (page 133) for instructions.